xavtidus/simple-aws-static-website-workshop/README.md

  ##### The AWS Region Drop Down

  This is a very important part of the AWS Console.
-It shows you what AWS Region globally you're currently interacting with.
+AWS has many regions around the globe.
+This drop down shows you which AWS Region you're currently interacting with.
 If you click on this drop down, you will be presented with the different AWS Regions available to you.
 This list changes as you move throughout the AWS Console, as not all Regions have the same AWS Services, so we will only show you the AWS Regions that are available for whatever AWS Service you are currently working with.

  Remember for this workshop today, we are going to be working in the **US East - N'Virginia (us-east-1)** Region.
 Please make sure this region is selected now to save any headaches later.